Nazzanuk/front-end-final/readme.md

 ### - Connect to your database and confirm that it works.

 ---
-## 8. Create some routes to add and view ainme collections
+## 8. Create some routes to add and view anime collections

 for example: